Space Shuttle thermal protection system

 The Kuiper Airborne Observatory took an infrared image of the underside of Columbia during the reentry of STS-3 to study temperatures.
 The orbiter was 56 km high and travelling at Mach 15.6.

 Space Shuttle Discovery as it approaches the International Space Station during STS-114 on 28 July 2005.

-The Space Shuttle thermal protection system (TPS) is the barrier that protected the Space Shuttle Orbiter during the extreme 1650 °C heat of atmospheric reentry.
+The Space Shuttle thermal protection system (TPS) was the barrier that protected the Space Shuttle Orbiter during the extreme 1650 °C heat of atmospheric reentry.
 A secondary goal was to protect from the heat and cold of space while in orbit.